Thope Foundation’s Tutor Programme

-It is a warm Saturday morning that finds us driving through the dusty, sun-drenched streets of Khayelitsha, a township in Cape Town.
-Street name signs are few and far between and we wonder whether we have taken a wrong turn somewhere.
+It is a warm Saturday morning that finds me driving through the dusty, sun-drenched streets of Khayelitsha, a township in Cape Town.
+Street name signs are few and far between and I wonder whether we have taken a wrong turn somewhere.
 Around a bend, where the informal and formal housing structures crowd each other for space on the street, we finally see the big school gates of Chumisa Primary School.
-We pull into the parking lot where a handful of cars are parked.
+I pull into the parking lot where a handful of cars are parked.

-We can already hear the girls’ voices as we get out the car; joyful and boisterous as they play tag in the courtyard during their morning break.
+I can already hear the girls’ voices as I get out the car; joyful and boisterous as they play tag in the courtyard during their morning break.
 Some are busy snacking on sarmies and hot chocolate.
 These girls, unlike most girls between the ages of 11 and 14, come to school every Saturday morning to take part in a special educational programme, expertly designed and implemented by the Thope Foundation.
 Not only do these girls have extra maths and science classes on a Saturday morning, but the programme also offers talks by different women on a variety of social subjects.
 Today, they’re talking about periods.

-We enter the computer lab with its thick, metal security door.
-Some girls are already at the computers, researching the day’s topic, finishing off homework or interacting on social media.
+There is a twitter of young voices and clacking keys as I walk into the computer lab through its thick, metal security door.
+Some girls are already at the computers busy researching, finishing off homework or interacting on social media.
 My high school friend Rethabile Mashale, Programme Director of Thope Foundation, greets us with a proud smile.
-The vibe and the energy she and the tutoring staff and volunteers have created is welcoming, inclusive and conducive to a social learning environment.
+The vibe and the energy she, the tutoring staff and volunteers have created is welcoming, inclusive and conducive to a social learning environment.

-Once everyone has been called inside and settled down, the tutor who is leading today’s topic enthusiastically addresses the class.
+Once everyone has been called inside and settled down, the tutor who is leading the day’s topic enthusiastically addresses the class.

 “Today we are going to talk about periods!
 Who can tell me what a period is?”
 One girl raises her hand shyly and gives a soft, awkward answer before hiding her face behind her hands as the girls around her burst out laughing.